Do you lead a stressful lifestyle? Are circumstances, at the moment, overwhelming?

 You don’t have to be “good at art”, and you won’t learn how to draw or paint.
 Every retreat shows that there’s an artist in each of us.
+Creativity is our birthright, an integral part of being human (John D. Loori).
 Simply allow the artist in you to discover and express freely emotions and thoughts.

 Art in the form of theatre and music were prescribed together with sports, diet and herbs as part of a toolbox of medical remedies and interventions in ancient Greece.
 Fast forward couple of thousand years and the belief stays firm.
 World Health Organisation presented evidence from over 3,000 studies of how connecting with Arts is having a positive impact on health.
 Canada and UK's health systems prescribe free visits to museums as a way to help people suffering from post trauma, anxiety and stress.